simeonwetzel/sdsadocs/docs/geojson-osm-connector.md

 wikipedia: de:Frauenkirche (Dresden)
 year_of_construction: 1726 - 1743 / 2005
 _osm_type: way"""
 ```

-As the feature category is not described verbosely in OSM-features (e.g. `"building": "church"`), the connector provides functionality to fetch tag descriptions from the [OSM-Wiki](https://wiki.openstreetmap.org/wiki/Main_Page) and use the fetched description to enrich the text description:
+**Enhancing Feature Descriptions**:

+OSM features often use concise tags (e.g., `"building": "church"`) that lack detailed descriptions.
+To enrich these descriptions, our connector provides functionality to fetch more verbose explanations from the [OSM-Wiki](https://wiki.openstreetmap.org/wiki/Main_Page).

+**Key Method** `_get_osm_tag_description_async`:

-- `_get_osm_tag_description_async`: Fetches descriptions for OSM tags from the OpenStreetMap wiki.
+This asynchronous method fetches detailed descriptions for OSM tags from the OpenStreetMap wiki.
+It's designed for efficiency, allowing quick retrieval of multiple tag descriptions.
+*How it works*:
+1. It uses the `tag_name` parameter (specified when instantiating the connector) to determine which tags need descriptions.
+2. For each relevant tag, it queries the OSM Wiki asynchronously.
+3. It then incorporates the fetched descriptions into the feature's text document.

+*Example Transformation*:
+- Original tag: "building": "church"
-As shown in the above example: the `"building": "church"` is enriched to `"**Description**: A building that was built as a church.
-It includes cases where building is no longer used for original purpose."`
+- Enhanced description: `"**Description**: A building that was built as a church.
+It includes cases where the building is no longer used for its original purpose."` ([Source](https://wiki.openstreetmap.org/wiki/Tag:building%3Dchurch))

+This enrichment process significantly improves the semantic quality of the feature descriptions, making them more suitable for accurate embeddings and effective semantic search.

 ### 3. Generating Documents